Visualisation of lexical fields

 The references page lists scientific publications by DISCO users.

-- Step 2: download one of the language data packages.
+- Step 2: download one of the word spaces.

 - Step 3: now you can query DISCO from the command line:

 outputs the twelve semantically most similar words for house.